All Episodes

 And that causes people to be very polarized in terms of how they feel about him.

-But what has happened is Trump over the years has become people are used to it now.
+But what has happened is Trump over the years has become, people are used to it now.

-They know the way he operates, and they like the results they get.
+They know the way he operates and they like the results they get, which is why these numbers keep climbing.

-And it's mine are not climbing this alone.
+And mine are not climbing this alone.

-Rasmussen polls every day.
+Res Newsom polls every day.

 They had him at 53%.